Leonard Hofstadter

 Leonard Leakey Hofstadter, Ph.D. is a fictional character portrayed by Johnny Galecki and one of the protagonists in the 2007–2019 CBS sitcom, The Big Bang Theory.
 Leonard is an experimental physicist who shares an apartment with his colleague and best friend, Sheldon Cooper.
 For his portrayal, Galecki was nominated for a Primetime Emmy Award and a Golden Globe Award in 2011.

 Penny is Leonard's next-door neighbor (across the hall) and main love interest, and the teasing of romance between the two of them is a major force driving the series.
-In season 7, "The Gorilla Dissolution", they get engaged and married in Las Vegas.
+In season 7, "The Gorilla Dissolution", they get engaged and later married in Las Vegas.

 Creation and casting

 Leonard is named after actor/producer Sheldon Leonard and Nobel Prize in Physics Laureate Robert Hofstadter.
 The part was originally offered to Macaulay Culkin but he turned it down as he did not like the pitch.
 John Ross Bowie, who would later be cast as Barry Kripke, also auditioned for the role.
 Johnny Galecki was originally asked to play the role of Sheldon Cooper but thought he would be "better suited" for the character of Leonard.
 Leonard is one of four characters to appear in every episode of the series, along with Sheldon Cooper, Howard Wolowitz, and Rajesh Koothrappali.